7 Best Green Cleaners for Your Home (and 4 to avoid)

 What is a green cleaner?

 Most people assume that a green cleaner uses environmentally-friendly ingredients.
-While that is true, that’s not the only reason why you should be buying them.
-Not only are these products free from toxic chemicals, the way they are manufactured, packaged, and distributed is eco-friendly.
-From start to finish these products keep our planet safer and healthier.
+While that is true, that’s not the only reason you should be buying them.
+Not only are these products free from toxic chemicals, but the way they are manufactured, packaged, and distributed is also eco-friendly.
+From start to finish, these products keep our planet safer and healthier.
 Yay for green!

-Another big difference between green cleaners and other cleaners is that green cleaners must be fully transparent with their ingredient list whereas other cleaners don’t.
-In order to be deemed eco-friendly according to the US Government, all ingredients must be on the package and tested for safety.
+Another big difference between green cleaners and other cleaners is that green cleaners must be fully transparent with their ingredient lists, whereas other cleaners don’t.
+In order to be deemed eco-friendly according to the US government, all ingredients must be on the package and tested for safety.

 Why is green cleaning important?